ajv-validator/ajv/CUSTOM.md

 ## Reporting errors in custom keywords

-All custom keywords but macro keywords can create custom error messages.
+All custom keywords but macro keywords can optionally create custom error messages.

-Validating and compiled keywords should define errors by assigning them to `.errors` property of the validation function.
-It should not be done for asynchronous keywords (see #118).
+Synchronous validating and compiled keywords should define errors by assigning them to `.errors` property of the validation function.
+Asynchronous keywords can return promise that rejects with `new Ajv.ValidationError(errors)`, where `errors` is an array of custom validation errors (if you don't want to define custom errors in asynchronous keyword, its validation function can return the promise that resolves with `false`).

 Inline custom keyword should increase error counter `errors` and add error to `vErrors` array (it can be null).
 This can be done for both synchronous and asynchronous keywords.
 See [example range keyword](https://github.com/epoberezkin/ajv/blob/master/spec/custom_rules/range_with_errors.jst).